 Our Story & Company History

-I’m David Schweig, owner of Sunnyland Patio Furniture, and for the past forty years I’ve had the privilege to work in an industry whose primary purpose is to improve the quality of life of customers by providing them with comfort and relaxation.
+I’m David Schweig, owner of Sunnyland Outdoor Living, and for the past forty years I’ve had the privilege to work in an industry whose primary purpose is to improve the quality of life of customers by providing them with comfort and relaxation.

 My main focus for the past 4 decades has been to make sure the customer has an exceptional shopping experience.
 My approach to retail has been very simple; how would I want my wife or myself to feel if we were receiving the same experience?
 I can spend the night at a Motel 6 or a Ritz Carlton or I can shop at a Walmart or a Neiman Marcus.
 Both provide a service or a product, but which one is going all out to make it an exceptional, positive and memorable experience?